The Best End-of-Year Sales to Shop in Time for Christmas

-The Best End-of-Year Sales to Shop in Time for Christmas: Macy's, Nordstrom, Kate Spade and More
+The Best End-of-Year Sales to Shop in Time for Christmas: Macy's, Nordstrom, Dyson and More

 Black Friday and Cyber Monday have come and gone, but many holiday sales are still going strong.
 If you haven’t yet started your holiday shopping, you'll definitely want to get a move on with it.
 Between the looming shipping deadlines that are approaching (or are already here) and other COVID restrictions, holiday shopping is even more complicated this year.
 Fortunately, there’s no shortage of savings events to take advantage of in the process -- and score on gifts that will still arrive in time for Christmas Eve.